This site requires a browser which supports

 What are fences?

-In Firemath the separators for ket and bra fences
+In Firemath the separators for ket and bra fences Bra and Ket vectors default to '|', while they default to commas otherwise.

 I need a special symbol/operator, which I can't find on one of the buttons.

-Be careful: In doubt, start a second Firemath session in another tab
+Be careful: In doubt, start a second Firemath session in another tab and try if that works.

 Why do we need a Normal button in the attributes panel?

 Commonly used rendering rules for identifiers (also applied by Firefox) are as follows.
 Identifiers are rendered italic if they consist of a single character, and non-italic otherwise.
-Sometimes you want identifiers (like ) to be non-italic, which can be enforced using the normal button.
+Sometimes you want identifiers (like α ) to be non-italic, which can be enforced using the normal button.

 After inserting a new element, one of the operators suddenly became huge.